mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 In this chain, a **copy-on-write mechanism** is applied to the initial `stzString` object created by `Q("RIxxNxG")`.
 At each step—Uppercasing, Replacing, Spacifying, and Removing—a new copy is generated, ensuring that the original object remains unaltered.
 This guarantees *side-effect-free* execution, a critical requirement in many real-world scenarios where maintaining program state integrity is essential.

-The process happens efficiently, with the Ring VM's garbage collector handling intermediate copies and freeing up memory.
+>**NOTE**: Internally, the process happens efficiently, with the Ring VM's garbage collector handling intermediate copies and freeing up memory.

-Importantly, the chain is intentionally interrupted by the `Removed()` function, which serves as a **terminator** in the sequence.
+Importantly, the chain is intentionally *interrupted* by the `Removed()` function, which serves as a **terminator** in the sequence.
 Unlike previous steps that return a new `stzString` object, `Removed()` yields a native Ring string, signaling the conclusion of the fluent chain and ensuring a clean final output.

 ## Function Negative Form: Intuitive Logical Negations